Frequently Asked Questions

 Q: Can I adjust the volume of a Skype Call?

 A: Call Recorder records from the audio input and output devices (microphone and speaker) without any changes to the volume.
-To adjust the incoming (remote) audio volume, you can use the volume slider in the Skype chat window.
+To adjust the incoming (remote) audio volume, use "Volume" slider in the "Audio/Video" settings in Skype.
 (If you don't see a volume slider, make sure you have the latest version of Skype.)
 To adjust your own (local) volume level, use the input volume adjustments in the "Input" tab of the Mac's System Preferences Audio pref panel.

 Q: Can the "demo" watermark be removed from calls made with the Call Recorder demo version?

 A: No, the watermark cannot be removed from the video portion of calls made with the demo version.

 Q: How come I can't open the QuickTime movies created by Call Recorder